calebelgut/classification-analysis/README.md

 **The Final Number of Columns was 39 including the target variable.**

-# Time for some models
+# Time for Some Models

 I have chosen some of the highest performing models to break down and explain.
 The models are as follows: